how to prepare for plane Travel with infant

 5. Baby food and drink

-Well, firstly you can bring unlimited water and food for babies (yes above 100ml) whether it is for drinking or dissolving etc., Secondly, if you have food in jars or pouches they are all allowed too.
+Well, firstly you can bring unlimited water and food for babies (yes above 100ml) whether it is for drinking or dissolving etc., up until your child is 2 years old.
+Secondly, if you have food in jars or pouches they are all allowed too.
 You need to take them all out at security check in, so I suggest you pack it together so it's easier and quicker to get it out of the bags.

 I read an interview with an ex-hostess who advises that you should always bring your own hot water for babies milk as the one on the plane is not fresh (have you noticed that flight crew rarely drinks tea or coffee o the plane?
 Well, that's the reason - they know what kind of water it is!)
 Also, another suggestion from that interview was to bring wet wipes and clean the seat where your baby is going to play, touch, sit - I did this and trust me you do want to have those wet wipes with you!